stancel/remove-from-backups-monitoring/README.md

 To use this playbook just run this command.

-	1. ansible-galaxy install -r requirements.yml -p roles/
+	1. ansible-galaxy install -r requirements.yml -p roles/ (only needed if you want to download the roles)
 	2. ansible-playbook master.yml -e @vars/all_vars.yml -i hosts/production